Victoria and Albert Museum: Theatre and performance

 The department holds significant archives documenting current practice and the history of performing arts.
-These include the English Stage Company at the Royal Court Theatre, D'Oyly Carte and the design collection of the Arts Council.
-Notable personal archives include Vivien Leigh, Peter Brook, Henry Irving and Ivor Novello.
+These include the English Stage Company at the Royal Court Theatre, the D'Oyly Carte Opera Company and the design collection of the Arts Council.
+Notable personal archives include those of Vivien Leigh, Peter Brook, Henry Irving and Ivor Novello.

-Rock and pop are well represented with the Glastonbury Festival archive, Harry Hammond photographic collection and Jamie Reid archive documenting punk.
-Costumes include those worn by John Lennon, Mick Jagger, Elton John, Adam Ant, Chris Martin, Iggy Pop, Prince, Shirley Bassey and the stage outfit worn by Roger Daltrey at Woodstock.
+Rock and pop are represented with the Harry Hammond photographic collection and the Jamie Reid archive documenting punk.
+Costumes include those worn by John Lennon, Mick Jagger, Elton John, Adam Ant, Chris Martin, Iggy Pop, Prince, Shirley Bassey and Roger Daltrey's Woodstock outfit.
+The Glastonbury Festival archive and the David Bowie archive are in the V&A East Storehouse.